In Thames Log, Chloe Dewe Mathews examines the ever-changing nature of our relationship to water.

 From the source of the river Thames to its mouth, Chloe has photographed people enacting a range of rituals and routines at the water’s edge.
 Over the course of five years she has observed traditional, collective ceremonies as well as privately improvised acts; from ship spotting, mud larking and ceremonial boat burning, to Pentecostal baptisms, coracle missions and teenage rites of passage.

-To coincide with this exhibition, the photobook Thames Log will be co-published by Martin Parr Foundation and Loose Joints, due for release JAN 2021.
+To coincide with this exhibition, the photobook Thames Log has been co-published by Loose Joints and Martin Parr Foundation.
+Signed copies available on the MPF shop.